 # RPC copy-many-to-one

-• type of source datastore - CONFIGURATION / OPERATIONAL,
+• type of source datastore: CONFIGURATION or OPERATIONAL

-• type of target datastore - CONFIGURATION / OPERATIONAL,
+• type of target datastore: CONFIGURATION or OPERATIONAL

-• list of source paths in RFC-8040 URI formatting,
+• list of source paths in RFC-8040 URI format

-• target path in RFC-8040 URI formatting (target path denotes parent entities under which configuration is copied).
+• target path in RFC-8040 URI format (target path denotes parent entities under which the configuration is copied)

 RPC copy-many-to-one